Dhruv2012/Autonomous-Farm-Robot/README.md

 <p>

-We trained and tested 2 models: UNet & Bonnet on [*CWFID*](https://github.com/cwfid/dataset) & [*Bonn*](https://www.ipb.uni-bonn.de/data/sugarbeets2016/) Datasets.
-Implemenatation of **Bonnet Architecture** by [*PRBonn*](https://github.com/PRBonn) (Photogrammetry & Robotics Lab at the University of Bonn) can be found [*here*](https://github.com/Dhruv2012/Autonomous-Farm-Robot/blob/master/Documents/ResearchPapers/Crop_Weed_Classification/1709.06764.pdf).
+We trained and tested 2 models: UNet & Bonnet on [CWFID](https://github.com/cwfid/dataset) & [Bonn](https://www.ipb.uni-bonn.de/data/sugarbeets2016/) Datasets. **Bonnet Architecture** by [PRBonn](https://github.com/PRBonn) (Photogrammetry & Robotics Lab at the University of Bonn) can be found [here](https://github.com/Dhruv2012/Autonomous-Farm-Robot/blob/master/Documents/Research%20Papers/Crop_Weed_Classification/1709.06764.pdf).
 Bonnet performed better than its UNet counterpart and was suitable for real-time deployment due to its approx. 100x lesser parameters compared to UNet.
 Hence, **Bonnet** was selected as the final classification model.
 </p>